BBC: Improving Large-k Approximate Nearest Neighbor Search with a Bucket-based Result Collector: Background and Motivations

 \section{Background and Motivations}

-\textbf{Problem Statement.} Given a dataset $D$ of $N$ data objects, each represented by a vector in $d$ dimensional Euclidean space, {the Approximate Nearest Neighbor (ANN) query involves two phases: indexing and querying.
+\textbf{Problem Statement.} Given a dataset $D$ of $N$ data objects, each represented by a $d$-dimensional vector, {the Approximate Nearest Neighbor (ANN) query involves two phases: indexing and querying.
 In the indexing phase, it constructs a data structure based on the data vectors.
-In the querying phase, given a query $q$, it} aims to efficiently retrieve the $k$ nearest vectors { using the data structure \revision{under a similarity metric.} } Typically, {the majority of} existing studies~\cite{DBLP:journals/is/MalkovPLK14,jegouProductQuantizationNearest2011,jayaram2019diskann,milvus2021} {focus on the setup where} $k$ is small (e.g., $k=100$). {However, as discussed in Section~\ref{sec:intro}, the query with large $k$ (e.g., $k\ge5,000$) is important in many applications and introduces new challenges in algorithm design.} In this study, we aim to develop an efficient solution for large-$k$ ANN queries \revision{($k \geq 5{,}000$) under commonly used similarity metrics in vector spaces, such as metric distances like Euclidean distance, as well as cosine similarity and inner product.
+In the querying phase, given a query $q$, it} aims to efficiently retrieve the $k$ nearest vectors { using the data structure \revision{under a similarity metric.} } Most existing studies~\cite{DBLP:journals/is/MalkovPLK14,jegouProductQuantizationNearest2011,jayaram2019diskann,milvus2021} {focus on the setup where} $k$ is small (e.g., $k=100$). {However, as discussed in Section~\ref{sec:intro}, the query with large $k$ (e.g., $k\ge5,000$) is important in many applications and introduces new challenges in algorithm design.} In this study, we aim to develop an efficient solution for large-$k$ ANN queries \revision{($k \geq 5{,}000$) under commonly used similarity metrics in vector spaces, such as metric distances like Euclidean distance, as well as cosine similarity and inner product.
 Unless otherwise specified, we adopt Euclidean distance as the default metric and also discuss extensions to other similarity measures. }

 \textbf{Modern Memory Hierarchy.} The modern memory hierarchy typically consists of L1, L2, and L3 caches and main memory.
 The L1 cache, located closest to the CPU core, provides the fastest access speed but has the smallest capacity, typically 32 KB.
 It stores the most frequently accessed data and instructions to minimize access latency.
 The L2 and L3 caches are located farther from the CPU cores, offering slower access than L1 but faster than main memory.
 Although main memory is much larger, typically ranging from several tens to hundreds of gigabytes (GB), its high access latency makes it slower.
 Therefore, the data required by the CPU are loaded into the L1 cache before processing.
 The transfer of data from main memory or from the L3/L2 caches to the L1 cache results in L1 cache misses, which introduce high latency, as shown in prior experimental evaluations~\cite{larkin2014back}.
 To reduce L1 cache misses, modern hardware automatically prefetches memory blocks adjacent to the currently accessed data into the L1 cache, while evicting less frequently used blocks to lower cache levels or main memory.